 What Does “Non-Comedogenic” Mean?

-Makeup foundations have bad reputation, but it is not related to acne.
+Non-comedogenic makeup has a bad reputation, but it is not related to acne.
 The real culprit here could be that you are not cleansing your skin properly.
 Taking your makeup off at night is extremely important and it’s a bit harder than people tend to think.
 Getting it all off can be tough, meaning it can be beneficial to use a level of physical exfoliation appropriate for your skin type.

-For example, people with sensitive skin should use a soft microfiber washcloth or extremely gentle cleansing brush.
+For example, people with sensitive skin should use a soft microfiber washcloth or an extremely gentle cleansing brush.
 The more durable among us may be able to handle scrubbier cloths.
 People with oily skin types might opt for a water based cleanser.
 Fans of Asian skincare products ascribe to “like dissolves like” and recommend taking makeup off with an oil based product, followed by double cleansing with something water based.